MrEbabi/Global-Coupons-for-Woocommerce-Plugin/global-coupons/README.txt

 * SEE THE ORDERS THAT GLOBAL COUPONS ARE USED

-**Generate availability-restricted WooCommerce coupons and let customers to see&use coupons on My Account.**

 Global Coupons are customizated WooCommerce coupons which have several restriction options and regarding to those restrictions, the coupons are available for the customers.
 Customers can check the published Global Coupons on the My Account - Coupons part and see if a coupon is Active or Deactive.
 If a coupon is Active for customer, then customer can directly apply the coupon if their cart is not empty.